Aytreena/SAT-4.1-computing/README.md

 29/07/2025: spent almost the entire computing class with Mr. Smith fixing my PyCharm files to make my code work. went home to work on Email register but ended up switching it to a Username and Password system instead.

 31/07/2025: tested all of the functions in the Program to make sure it all works and it does.
 Finishing the README file by adding the Description and the Timeline of the Project part of it.
 Ready to submit it all for today as it's the submission date.

+19/08/2025 created the executable file for the program.